 It's wildfire season: what you need to be ready.

-None of us want to suffer the same fate as the twins, but unfortunately with our earth’s temperatures rising, thus resulting in more CO2 levels and more dry land - right now the earth is literally on fire.
+None of us want to suffer that kind of seemingly unbearable pain, but unfortunately with our earth’s temperature rising, thus resulting in more CO2 levels and more dry land, wildfires and home fires are here to stay.
 In fact, we’ve never been hotter.

 How to prepare right here, right now.

-We know it might seem a little overwhelming but trust us, once you check all of these things off your list you can embrace a new peace of mind.
+We know it might seem a little overwhelming, but trust us, once you check all of these things off your list you can embrace more peace of mind.